 Dr. Harry R. Carter, FIFireE, CFO, is a veteran chief fire officer, an internationally-known municipal fire protection consultant, author, writer, and lecturer.
 He currently serves as a fire commissioner and is Chairman of the Board of Fire Commissioners for Fire District #2 in Howell Township, New Jersey.
 Dr. Carter has also served on the adjunct faculty of a number of community colleges in New Jersey, as well as the National Fire Academy in Emmitsburg, Maryland.
 He formerly served on the faculty of the School of Public Safety Leadership at Capella University in Minneapolis, Minnesota.

 This show starts at (46:37) and concludes (1:34:37).
-Please use this link to listen to this Fire Engineering Blog Talk Radio Show Live from Day Five at FDIC:
+Listen to this episode of Fire Engineering Radio: The Future Firefighter Podcast: Live from Day Five at FDIC: